-The specimens had been stored 113-118 days in water when the uniaxial compression tests were carried out.
-The functionality of the testing system was checked, by performing tests on other cores with a similar rock type before the tests described in this report started.
+The specimens had been stored 14-17 days in water when the uniaxial compression tests were carried out.
+The functionality of the testing system was checked before starting the tests.
 A check-list was filled in successively during the work in order to confirm that the different specified steps had been carried out.
 Moreover, comments were made upon observations made during the mechanical testing that are relevant for interpretation of the results.
 The check-list form is an SP internal quality document.